gizemoge/AI4LS_Challenge_2_Task_1/Ehyd/README.md

 ####  Merging and Aligning Data Based on Coordinates
 The counts of measurement stations per type (e.g., precipitation or surface water) are not consistent.
 The `add_nearest_coordinates_column()` function associates each measurement station with its nearest counterparts based on Euclidean distances.
-For some variables, we considered three stations for triangulation, while for others, we selected just one, depending on the number of available measurement points.
+For some variables, this document selects three stations for triangulation, while for others, just one is selected, depending on the number of available measurement stations.

 In this example, the 864 rain measurement stations are enough in number to be triangulated for each of the 3793 groundwater level measurement stations.
-Thus the three closest rain measurement station IDs were taken:
+Thus the three closest rain measurement station IDs are selected:

 ```bash
 data = add_nearest_coordinates_column(rain_coord, 'nearest_rain', 3)
 ```

-In comparison, there are only 94 water source flowrate measurement stations, and so only one nearest water source flowrate measurement station ID was taken.
+In comparison, there are only 94 water source flowrate measurement stations, and so only one nearest water source flowrate measurement station ID is taken.

 <br>